File Format

 Base file format

-Cockpit utilises the exended header to store specific optical microscopy meta-data.
+Cockpit utilises the extended header to store specific optical microscopy metadata.
 In particular both the excitation and emission wavelengths must be set to correctly select the SIM fitting bootstrap parameters including stripe width and k0 angles.

 DV file header specification

-• 8 32bit signed integers, often are all set to zero.
+• 8 32bit signed integers, often all set to zero.

 • Followed by 32 32bit floats.
-We only what the first 14 are:
+We only know what the first 14 mean:

 DV extended header values